 - Database type - It is recommended to use a FUJITSU Enterprise Postgres database as a repository.
-A compatible PostgreSQL database can also be used as an alternative. - It is recommended to click [Test connection] to ensure that the details entered are valid and WebAdmin is able to connect to the target database. - 3.
-Click to register the repository details.
+A compatible PostgreSQL database can also be used as an alternative. - It is recommended to click [Test connection] to ensure that the details entered are valid and WebAdmin is able to connect to the target database. - Host name, Database name, User name, Password should not contain hazardous characters.
+Refer to "Appendix C WebAdmin Disallow User Inputs Containing Hazardous Characters". - 3.
+Click v to register the repository details.

 - Once the repository is set up, it can be changed any number of times by the user logged into WebAdmin.
 When a repository is changed: - It is recommended to preload the backup into this database. - If the data is not preloaded, WebAdmin will create a new repository. - The database repository can be set up even after WebAdmin was already used to create instances.
-In that scenario, the instances already created are retained and can continue to be operated on.

-- If the instance used as a repository is stopped, WebAdmin will be unusable.
+In that scenario, the instances already created are retained and can continue to be operated on. - If the instance used as a repository is stopped, WebAdmin will be unusable.
 For this reason, it is recommended to be familiar with starting an instance from the command line.
 If the instance is stopped for any reason, start it from the command line and WebAdmin will be usable again.